vdhamer/Photo-Club-Hub/.github/README.md

 - The `wikipedia` field contains a link to a Wikipedia page for a museum.
 It can be used for photo clubs, but it unlikely that a photo club will have an entry in Wikipedia.
 - The `remark` field contain a brief note with something worth knowing about the club or museum.
 The `remark` contains an array of alternative strings in multiple languages.
 The app chooses a language to display based on the device's language setting.
     - `language` is the two or three letter [ISO-639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) code for a language. `EN` is English, `FI` is Finnish.
     - `value` is the text to display for that particular language
+    - If the device's preferred language doesn't match any of the provided languages, the app will default to EN, if available.
+If EN is unavailable, it will use an arbitrary language.
-- The `nlSpecific` container has optional fields that are only relevant for clubs in the Netherlands. `fotobondNumber` is an ID number assigned by the Dutch national federation of photo clubs.
+- The `nlSpecific` container holds fields that are only relevant for clubs in the Netherlands. `fotobondNumber` is an ID number assigned by the Dutch national federation of photo clubs.
 </details></p>

 ### Level 2.
 Adding Members